cowprotocol/solver-rewards/slippage_accounting.md

 - `AMM_{IN/OUT}` classification is assigned to all on-chain transfers that are NOT user transfers
 - `PHANTOM_TRANSFER` represents token transfers associated with _internalized buffer trades_.
 In brief, these are transfers related to AMM interactions that were "skipped" for the purpose of gas optimization in favour of using the settlement contract's internal holdings.
-The process for including this "off-chain" data in rather involved so we dedicate and entire section to it (see below).
+The process for including this "off-chain" data is rather involved so we dedicate an entire section to it (see below).

 Note that `AMM_IN/OUT` also captures `WETH` token (un)wraps.